CanntAim/pathway/README.md

 We breakdown our tester into two seperate subclasses of the tester for GUI and NoGUI.
 Both of these subclasses have their own setup and teardown functions.
 These functions re-initiates the pathway editor for every test we run.
 For the setup phase of the GUI tester we can either do a "complete" or "partial" setup.
 For a complete setup we initiate the editor, load in a pathway, and spray data over it.
 For the partial we only initiate the editor.
 The teardown method simply sets the objects we're testing on to null

 The idea of unit-tests is to test the smallest testable parts of an application.
 This means each test checks only one thing.
-Here is the template/procedure for writing tests.
+Here is the template/procedure for writing tests, for actual examples check the code.

 ```javascript
 // Test